 The earthquake of January 1994 did little damage to our building, but floods resulting from decimated forests in the previous year’s fire closed Pacific Coast Highway for months, forcing Westside staffers to drive over Topanga Canyon and Saddle Peak just to get to their jobs every day.
 That’s true dedication!

 But our grassroots are deep.
-Two months later, like the phoenix rising from the ashes, Whole Life Times rose once again to serve the Los Angeles community.
+Two months later, like the phoenix rising from the ashes, Whole Life Times rose once again to serve the Los Angeles holistic health and metaphysical community.

-We are now the oldest continuously running editorially based magazine in our niche in the country, possibly in the world.
+We are now the oldest continuously running editorially based holistic health and metaphysics magazine in the country, possibly in the world.
 We publish bimonthly in four-color on glossy, FSC-certified paper—unique in our market—as well as online.
 The Whole Life Times app is available free in the app store.

 Thank you for checking us out!
-We look forward to serving you for many years to come.
+We look forward to serving our community for many years to come.